tamdaz/crygen/docs/guide/alias.md

 - `Crygen::Modules::Comment`

-## Add the comment on an alias
+## Add a comment on an alias

-In addition of creating an alias, you can put the comment on it.
+In addition of creating an alias, you can put a comment.

 ```cr
 alias_type = CGT::Alias.new("MyAlias", %w[Foo Bar])